-Rita is starting her first year at Memorial University and is hoping to gain a degree in pharmacy.
-She had participated in one Radhoc conference as a Champion and is very excited to become a Committee Member this year!
-In her spare time, Rita enjoys volunteering at the Janeway Hospital, playing her flute, swimming and drinking coffee with one milk.
+Rita is in her third year at Memorial University doing a degree in pharmacy.
+This is also her third year on Committee and she is very excited to meet new people!
+In her spare time, Rita enjoys volunteering, trying new food playing her flute, swimming and drinking coffee with one milk.
 After traveling to China, Rita has gained a love of traveling and hopes to backpack in different countries one day.
-When she is not studying or volunteering, Rita enjoys reading (Mortal Instruments is one of her favs!) and would love any book recommendations.
+When she is not studying or volunteering, Rita enjoys reading and would love any book recommendations.

 Pastel, commercials, and kpop lover.
 Would live eternally in a hot shower if ever possible.
 Chocoholic - yet allergic (tragic).
 Currently, in her 4th year at MUN, she's majoring in Psychology and wants to teach ESL after.
 She also volunteers with Let's Talk Science, and rarely misses a MUN JCC meet up.